 Lisa is dedicated to using the collaborative process to help resolve disputes.
-As a peacemaker licensed to practice law in Hawaii for the past 23 years, Lisa possesses a unique combination of strong legal advocacy, artful negotiation, outstanding case management, deep listening, superior oral and written communication skills, mediation, facilitation, and collaboration-inspired problem solving methods, to provide top-notch service to her clients.
-Lisa’s persistence and vision to grow Collaborative Divorce Practice to serve Hawaii’s families resulted in her being awarded two scholarships to attend the International Academy of Collaborative Professionals’ (IACP) Annual Networking and Educational Forum in 2013 and 2016.
+As a peacemaker licensed to practice law in Hawaii for the past 28 years, Lisa possesses a unique combination of strong legal advocacy, artful negotiation, outstanding case management, deep listening, superior oral and written communication skills, mediation, facilitation, and collaboration-inspired problem solving methods, to provide top-notch service to her clients.
+Lisa’s persistence and vision to grow Collaborative Divorce Practice to serve Hawaii’s families resulted in her being awarded two scholarships to attend the International Academy of Collaborative Professionals’ (IACP) Annual Networking and Educational Forums in 2013 and 2016.
+She also helped organize the IACP Institute on Oahu in March 2017, and coordinated Collaborative Divorce author and American Bar Association Award-Winner Ron Ousky speak in Honolulu about collaborative problem solving in February 2020.
 Lisa’s passion and commitment to developing Collaborative Divorce Practice was demonstrated when she created, coordinated, and facilitated a two-day Collaborative Divorce Basic Interdisciplinary Training, which was instrumental in training a total of 26 attorneys, mental health and financial professionals to join and participate in the Collaborative Divorce Hawaii Practice Group (CDHPG), for which she is a member.
 Lisa was also instrumental in developing and implementing a new website for the CDHPG, which is helping to spread awareness about the existence of Collaborative Divorce Practice in Hawaii.

-Lisa has successfully mediated dozens of disputes as either a Collaborative Attorney or Mediator and has participated in a total of over 350 hours of Collaborative Divorce and Mediation training.
+Lisa has successfully resolved hundreds of disputes as either a Collaborative Attorney or Mediator, with an agreement rate exceeding 90 percent, and she has participated in a total of over 350 hours of Collaborative Divorce and Mediation training.
 In addition to her Collaborative Divorce Attorney and Mediator practices, Lisa is a Mediator at The Mediation Center of the Pacific, where she focuses on mediating divorce, parenting plans, and post-divorce cases.
+Lisa regularly educates the public on the legal issues of Hawaii divorce at the monthly Second Saturday divorce workshop, where she partners with a Certified Divorce Financial Analyst and a Therapist to address the legal, financial, and emotional aspects relating to divorce and separation.
+Lisa has also mentored law students at the University of Hawaii Richardson School of Law in the areas of Collaborative Law Practice and Mediation.

 Lisa partnered with the University of Hawaii to produce an educational multi-part video series called “Take Charge of Your Money 4.”
 (To view the episode on Collaborative Divorce, where Lisa and Collaborative Financial Neutral Monica Jennings discuss both Collaborative Divorce and the role of the Financial Neutral in Collaborative Divorce Practice, please go to the Home page of this website and scroll down and click on the third video.)